lucidworks/streams/projects/sockitter/README.md

 ```

 #### Create and Edit the Secrets File
-Before you can deploy the instance, you will need to create a file that contains your Twitter and Google Vision credentials.
+Before you can deploy the instance, you will need to create a file that contains your Twitter and Google Vision credentials, along with a password for Fusion.

-These links may be handy for setting those up:
+These links may be handy for setting up your various tokens:

 - *[How to Create a Twitter Application](http://docs.inboundnow.com/guide/create-twitter-application/)*
 - *[Google Cloud API Credential Manager](https://console.cloud.google.com/apis/credentials)*